elastic/beats/x-pack/filebeat/input/azureeventhub/README.md

 - Process 100 events
 - Check that the 100 events are processed
 - check that checkpoint info v2 have been updated
+- Stop input 2
+- Check that input 1 started two new consumer

 #### Setup